deislabs/deislabs.io/content/posts/wasi-experimental-http.md

 The Wasmtime implementation also enables passing a list of allowed hosts - an optional and configurable list of domains or hosts that guest modules are allowed to send requests to.
-If a guest module attempts to send a request to a domain not explicitly allowed when the runtime was configured, it would receive an error:
+If a guest module attempts to send a request to a domain not explicitly allowed when the runtime was configured, it receives an
+error:

 ```
 'cannot make request: URL not allowed because domain or subdomain not in allowed list